samorani/MatchingPPE/README.md

     + [Parameters](#parameters)
     + [Methods](#methods)

 ## Overview
 ### What is the PPE matching problem?
-The PPE Matching Problem consists of optimally matching a set of requests, D, made by donors interested in donating Personal Protective Equipment (or PPE, such as masks, gowns, gloves, etc) with a set of requests, R, made by recipients interested in receieving PPE.
+The PPE Matching Problem consists of optimally matching a set of requests, D, made by donors interested in donating Personal Protective Equipment (or PPE, such as masks, gowns, gloves, etc) with a set of requests, R, made by recipients interested in receiving PPE.
 Requests are characterized by a timestamp (date), a type and quantity of PPE to donate or request, and a donor or recipient id.
 The input of the problem also includes a matrix M of distances between donors and recipients.
 The objectives are multiple, and include maximizing the recipients' fill rate, minimizing the total shipping distance, minimizing the holding time of PPE, and minimizing the number of shipments of each donor.

 ### Who needs to solve the PPE matching problem?
 During health crises like the Covid-19 pandemic, organizations such as GetUsPPE.org provide a platform that aims at connecting prospective donors of PPE to prospective recipients of PPE.
 Requests by donors and recipients are collected over time.
 Every _delta_ days, the organization solves the PPE Matching Problem, in order to direct each donor to ship a certain quantity of PPE to a given recipient.